alonalj/hta/README.md

 >What is `t_mask`?
 It identifies, using barcodes.tsv.gz, which barcodes are under
 > the tissue, and is used to discard barcodeds that are not.

 Now we can proceed to produce the heterogeneity map and region report.
-The code below uses the results from the previous code to generate the heterogeneity map and region report.
+The code below uses the results from the previous block of code to generate the heterogeneity map and region report.
 We've left the p-val title formatting code for your convenience so that you can easily replace it with your own title format: